ARM-software/psa-api/doc/attestation/about.rst

 .. potential-for-change::

-    The contents of this specification are stable for version 1.0.
+    The contents of this specification are stable for version |docversion|.

-    The following may change in updates to the version 1.0 specification:
+    The following may change in updates to the version |docversion| specification:

     *   Small optional feature additions.
     *   Clarifications.

     Significant additions, or any changes that affect the compatibility of the interfaces defined in this specification will only be included in a new major or minor version of the specification.

 .. current-status::